QianQ77/WebCrawler/README.md

 # WebCrawler

-<ul> Use Jsoup to parse the URLs and use Jsoup selector to find all 'a' tags with "href" attribute;
+<li> Use Jsoup to parse the URLs and use Jsoup selector to find all 'a' tags with "href" attribute;

 Crawl with multiple threads;